 Work through the mini-lessons and worksheets with your children to further develop their English grammar writing strategies.
 Have fun helping your children put the proper preposition in the perfect place.
 Where?
 Here.

-Mini Lesson One; Practice finding prepositions with your children in the sentences by referring to the chart of prepositions provided at the top of the worksheet 1.
+Mini Lesson One; Practice finding prepositions with your children in the sentences by referring to the chart of prepositions provided at the top of worksheet 1.

 Mini Lesson Two; Teach your children how to match the prepositions to the sentences to improve their English grammar skills.

-Mini Lesson Three; Learn how to improve your children's writing by turning their ordinary sentences into exciting, creative literature by guiding them through the simple worksheet on how to begin with sentence openers.
+Mini Lesson Three; Learn how to improve your children's writing by turning their ordinary sentences into exciting, creative literature by guiding them through the simple worksheet on how to begin with prepositions as sentence openers.

 Mini Lesson Four; Matching preposition openers to sentence endings will continue to extend your children's English grammar skills.

-Mini Lesson Six; First have your children read each sentence one at a time with the two different prepositions to hear the difference then pick the better preposition that best fits with the sentence.
+Mini Lesson Six; First have your children read each sentence one at a time with the two different prepositions to hear the difference between them, then pick the better preposition that best fits with the sentence.
 Listening to the English language helps to commit your studies to memory.